 Note: More phrases for your fancy.

-Instead, SWOT or the Five Essentials to Business Success are more helpful measurements.
+A SWOT analysis or the Five Essentials to Business Success are more helpful measurements.

 What are your measures of success?
 How often do you measure success?
 What is your accountability?
-I hope it is not a sour gut.
+I hope it's not a sour gut.

-Read more about the Five Essentials to Business Success.
+Read more about the Five Essentials to Business Success here >